Integrals along bimonoid homomorphisms: Integrals

 \begin{Defn} \rm Let $A$ be a bimonoid.
 A morphism $\varphi : \mathds{1} \to A$ is a {\it left integral} of $A$ if it satisfy a commutative diagram (\ref{Haar_axiom2}).
-We denote by $Int_l (A)$ the set of left integrals of $A$.
 A morphism $\varphi : \mathds{1} \to A$ is a {\it right integral} if it satisfy a commutative diagram (\ref{Haar_axiom3}).
-We denote by $Int_r (A)$ the set of right integrals of $A$.
 A morphism $\varphi : \mathds{1} \to A$ is an {\it integral} if it is a left integral and a right integral.
 A left (right) integral is {\it normalized} if it satisfies a commutative diagram (\ref{Haar_axiom1}).
 For a bimonoid $A$, we denote by $\sigma_A : \mathds{1} \to A$ the normalized integral of $A$ if exists.
 It is unique for $A$ as we will discuss in this section.
+Denote by $Int_r (A), Int_l ( A), Int (A)$ the set of right integrals, left integrals and integrals of $A$.